-10Any time we reference a "price reduction" in this paper, we refer to changes to the price faced by the consumer due to the researchers providing a discount and not through any changes in the market price of Uber services.
+8In this paper, "price reduction" refers to experimental changes to the price faced by the consumer vs. changes in the market price of Uber services.

-11Participants were informed that price reductions would not apply to rides on Uber Select, which is a service that provides on-demand rides in luxury cars and is Uber's most expensive option.
+9Participants were informed that price reductions would not apply to rides on Uber Select, which is a service that provides on-demand rides in luxury cars and is Uber's most expensive option.
 This restriction was implemented to safeguard against the potential depletion of funds on services that were not commonly used and less relevant for the study.

-$^{^{12}}$ The response rate to the text message was about 2%, which is typical of these types of solicitations (Allcott et al., 2020, 2021).
+10The response rate to the text message was about 2%, which is typical of these types of solicitations (Allcott et al., 2020, 2021).

 the individual level and was stratified by gender and whether individuals were looking for a job.
 Each cohort was randomized separately (cohort fixed effects are included in all regressions).
-After randomization, individuals were sent an email to welcome them into the study and to inform them about their treatment status.13 The first cohorts were enrolled in July 2019, with the final cohorts enrolled in December 2019.14 During the study period, all participants were sequestered from other incentives that Uber provides on the basis of recent ridership.
+After randomization, individuals were sent an email to welcome them into the study and to inform them about their treatment status.
+11 The first cohorts were enrolled in July 2019, with the final cohorts enrolled in December 2019.
+During the study period, all participants were sequestered from other incentives that Uber provides on the basis of recent ridership.
 Those in the two treatment groups were told that they were provided their respective price reduction for 12 weeks and informed that they could apply it to any service except "Uber Select."
-Participants were also informed that the discounts could not be transferred to another person.15 Subsidy treatments were applied directly to a participant's account and were applied to prices displayed to participants whenever they used the app, such that participants in each of the different groups faced different prices directly and in real-time in the context of a trip decision.
-For those assigned to treatment groups, the Uber App would display the reduced fare and below that, a smaller display of the original fare with a strike-through (an example can be found in Figure A.1).16
+Participants were also informed that the discounts could not be transferred to another person.
+13 Subsidy treatments were applied directly to a participant's account and were applied to prices displayed to participants whenever they used the app, such that participants in each of the different groups faced different prices directly and in real-time in the context of a trip decision.
+For those assigned to treatment groups, the Uber App would display the reduced fare and below that, a smaller display of the original fare with a strike-through (an example can be found in Figure A.1).
+14